Skip to main content

 About Sassen-Bünsow Land

-Sassen-Bunsow Land National Park protects approximately 1,230 square kilometers of High Arctic landscape in central Spitsbergen, stretching from the shores of Isfjorden's inner branches southward across tundra valleys, mountain plateaus, and glacier systems.
-Established in 2003, the park encompasses the wide valleys of Sassendalen and Bunsowdalen along with surrounding mountain terrain, representing some of Svalbard's most accessible wilderness from Longyearbyen while preserving landscapes of outstanding geological and ecological interest.
+Sassen-Bünsow Land National Park protects approximately 1,230 square kilometres of High Arctic landscape in central Spitsbergen, stretching from the shores of Isfjorden's inner branches southward across tundra valleys, mountain plateaus, and glacier systems.
+[1] Established in 2003, the park encompasses the wide valleys of Sassendalen and Bünsow Land along with the Tempelfjorden inlet, representing some of Svalbard's most accessible wilderness from Longyearbyen while preserving landscapes of outstanding geological and ecological interest.
 The park's relatively sheltered valleys support some of Svalbard's most productive tundra vegetation, making the area important for grazing wildlife including the endemic Svalbard reindeer.

 Wildlife Ecosystems

-The park's productive valleys support one of Svalbard's densest populations of Svalbard reindeer, the small endemic subspecies that grazes the relatively lush tundra vegetation in the sheltered valley systems.
-Arctic fox populations thrive on the abundant breeding geese, particularly the large pink-footed goose population that nests in the park's valleys and tundra areas during summer.
+The park's productive valleys support Svalbard reindeer, the small endemic subspecies that grazes the relatively lush tundra vegetation in the sheltered valley systems.
+Arctic fox populations thrive on the abundant breeding geese, including pink-footed geese and barnacle geese that nest in the park's valleys and tundra areas during summer.
 Polar bears traverse the park area, particularly following the coastline and during sea ice periods, while the fjord margins support ringed and bearded seals.
-Bird diversity includes purple sandpiper, long-tailed skua, snow bunting, and various waterfowl utilizing the park's lakes, rivers, and wetlands during the breeding season.
+Bird diversity includes purple sandpiper, long-tailed skua, snow bunting, and various waterfowl utilising the park's lakes, rivers, and wetlands during the breeding season.

 Flora Ecosystems